ONLYOFFICE/onlyoffice.github.io/README.md

 The plugin is pre-installed in ONLYOFFICE Workspace (Enterprise and Community Edition) and ONLYOFFICE cloud service.

+## Important

+** Easybib will no longer issue an access key to its API and will probably close support soon.**
+>API access is no longer offered or supported.
+We have made a request to the development
+>team to take down that page, as it is now obsolete.
+We do apologize for any inconvenience.

 ## Features

 * Generate citations and add bibliography.